1. Are trying to understand how to communicate across cultures.

 Watch the video on this page to help you build context with those from other cultures you are not familiar with.

 4. Want to feel comfortable in new and foreign environments.

 Feeling ‘at home’ in a new city or country is a process.
 Walking into unfamiliar territory can bring tremendous rewards and also many challenges.
 I am here to help you sort out your experiences and help you balance your rewards and challenges to create more comfort in your new environment.

 When we move we have to learn, unlearn and relearn ways of doing things in a new place.
 Sometimes, we feel “at the mercy of others” for our day-to-day activities.
-Things we took for granted ‘back home’, like finding our favorite food, knowing how to make friends, being successful at school or work, driving, or any other daily activity can be difficult or feel impossible to do in our new cultural and social situation abroad.
+Things we took for granted ‘back home’, like finding our favorite food, ordering food at fast food restaurants or phone ordering, knowing how to make friends, make small talk, being successful at school or work, driving, or any other daily activity can be difficult or feel impossible to do in our new cultural and social situation abroad.
 Sometimes, cultural situations happen to us that we don’t understand and we’d like to discuss them with someone who’s neutral, who won’t judge us and maybe can provide an insider prospective.

 Life is all about relationships.
 When we move abroad, we experience different kind of stresses on our relationships we may not have experienced if we were ‘at home’.
 Basic, daily situations, even as simple as how to communicate in day-to-day situations with ‘strangers’, coworkers, new friends or others suddenly require a lot more effort than before.
 Misunderstandings may seem to happen more frequently and quickly than in our ‘native cultural environment.’
 I can help you sort out aspects of cross-cultural relationships in your community, within your friend’s circle and within your family environments to create comfort.